 Fringe Benifits Tax (FBT)

 Did you know that tax is payable on ‘payments’ to an employee that are made in a different form to salary or wages (non-cash benefits)?
 Common benefits include the provision of a company car, meals and entertainment, and expense payments on behalf of employees.
 This tax is referred to as Fringe Benefits Tax (FBT).

 Employers are required to calculate their FBT liability for the FBT year (1 April to 31 March) and lodge an FBT return by 21 May.
 FBT amounts must then be reported on each employee’s payment summaries (group certificate) for the financial year (1 July – 30 June) immediately following.

-As the end of the 2013 FBT year is fast approaching (31 March 2013), it might be a good idea to follow up on recording closing odometer readings for vehicles and wrap up on documenting those other fringe benefits that are subject to FBT.
+As the end of the FBT year approaches (31 March), it might be a good idea to follow up on recording closing odometer readings for vehicles and wrap up on documenting those other fringe benefits that are subject to FBT.
 If you are unsure of whether or not you are providing taxable fringe benefits, please contact our office for assistance.

 We greatly value our clients and are committed to honouring the trust they place in us by creating visible results for them.
 Get in touch to find out how we can help our clients maximise profits, minimise tax, and invest the balance for growth.

 Book your free, no obligation consultation right now via our online booking system or get in touch to find out more

 Already a client and want to get in touch?

 Send us an email via our enquiry form or give us a call today